 Embryo adoption is typically a little less expensive than conventional IVF as the costs incurred to create, harvest, and grow embryos have already been paid by the adoptive household.
 If you are inclined to IVF but don’t feel strongly about having genetic ties to the baby then embryo adoption might be a path worth considering.
 For more information about embryo adoption see the National Embryo Donation Center website: https://www.embryodonation.org/

 In the United States of America, foster care is the alternative to orphanages.
 These children may have been abandoned by their parents or the parents were deemed unfit to parent a child.
 These children are placed in foster homes for temporary care.

-There are a number of challenges with going into foster to adopt as your primary plan toward adoption.
-Your state will likely have a number of rules or restrictions that aren’t present in other adoption pathways.
+There are several challenges with going into foster to adopt as your primary plan toward adoption.
+Your state will likely have several rules or restrictions that aren’t present in other adoption pathways.
 These might include larger matters like rules on parenting or discipline and smaller matters like posted fire escape plans and such.
 Additionally, if you are inclined to want to adopt a newborn infant, these cases are generally quite rare.
-Conversely, there are a number of benefits to adopting out of the foster care system.
+Conversely, there are several benefits to adopting out of the foster care system.
 Most states will provide free healthcare through Medicaid, a monthly stipend, and free in-state tuition at a public university.

 Many states also have lists of foster care kids who are presently available for adoption.
 These lists usually have kids who are older in age along with their stories, likes, goals, and desires.
 If you are open to adopting an older child, this can be a good path to that end.
 There are often kids who are 15-17 years old who just want someone to make them a part of their forever family.